WardvanderVelden/COSYNNC/README.md

 	./COSYNNC
 	```

-<h1> Configurating the framework for synthesis </h1>
+<h1> Using COSYNNC </h1>
-To configure the framework for synthesis...
+For using COSYNNC as a correct-by-design neural network synthesis framework, we refer to the manual that is located in the doc folder.